-For example, I was in Amsterdam and I needed to be in Budapest on a certain date for work.
+For example, I was in Amsterdam and I needed to be in Budapest on a certain date for a meeting.
 At the time of booking there was no low cost airline serving this route (SkyEurope used to, but they have since closed).

 I checked the usual farefinder sites and the cheapest flight I could find was €250!
-There is no way I’m paying that much for an Inter European flight, so I looked around for alternatives.
+There is no way I’m paying that much for a European flight, so I looked around for alternative airports.

 The next nearest airports to Amsterdam are Rotterdam and Eindhoven.
 Hungarian low cost airline WizzAir serve the Eindhoven – Budapest route and I found a fare for the date I needed at €50.

-Eindhoven is listed as 105km away, which may sound like alot, but it is only 80 minutes from Amsterdam by train.
-This is about the time it takes to me to get from Central London to Stansted or Luton anyway.
+Eindhoven is about 105km away from Amsterdam.
+It sounds far, but it’s only 80 minutes from Amsterdam by train.
+This is about the time it takes to me to get from central London to Stansted or Luton.

-The train from Amsterdam to Eindhoven costs €17, and it’s another €3 to get the bus from the Eindhoven Train Station to the airport.
+The train from Amsterdam to Eindhoven cost €17, and it was another €3 to get the bus from the Eindhoven Train Station to the airport.

-So my total cost for the airfare and train ticket was €70, a saving of €180 had I have settled for booking a flight out of Amsterdam.
+So my total cost for the airfare and train ticket was €70, a saving of €180 compared to the flight from Amsterdam.

 [WizzAir at Eindhoven Airport]

 I have been in a similar situation where I needed to from London to Strasbourg, France.
-Strasbourg is the seat of several European institutions, thus flights to the city are expensive.
+Strasbourg is the seat of several European institutions, and flights there are usually expensive.
 The best option was to fly to Karlsruhe-Baden Airport which is a short train ride away in Germany and a couple of hundred Euro cheaper than flying to Strasbourg Airport.